kabl/Simplegpg/README.md

 ```

 ## TODO
-- if homedir does not exists
+- Handling: if homedir does not exist
-- empty key file handling
+- Handling: empty key file
+- Catch Exceptions